Roast duck always feels special and this recipe doubles down on that!

 Well, where do I start with this recipe?
 It is wonderfully old fashioned, about as British as it gets and as delicious as any dish I have ever cooked.

 I use a technique from a chef called Michel Roux Jr, so pretty much as close as you get to food royalty!

-It features the very best potatoes I have ever eaten or cooked, but more on those later.
-We then rock some stunning cabbage and make a wonderful buttery red wine giblet gravy.
+It features the very best potatoes I have ever eaten or cooked, but more on those later and make a wonderful buttery red wine giblet gravy.

 You will also not be left sat on the sofa pondering gastric surgery or subject you to the cursed turkey leftovers for months.